fhamonic/landscape_opt_old/README.md

 See the data repertory for examples.

 ## Acknowledgments
-This work is a part of the phd thesis of François Hamonic which is funded by region SUD (https://www.maregionsud.fr/) and Natural Solutions (https://www.natural-solutions.eu/)
+This work is part of the PhD thesis of François Hamonic which is funded by Region Sud (https://www.maregionsud.fr/) and Natural Solutions (https://www.natural-solutions.eu/)